Lists in DOCX templates

 Multilevel lists

-You don’t need to declare any loops, the templating engine is smart enough to understand the structure of source object applied to your document.
-Thus, if you refer a property of an object inside a collection, it understands that we need to iterate it.
+You don’t have to manually declare loops; the templating engine is designed to efficiently recognize the structure of the source object in your document.
+Hence, when you reference a property within a collection, it automatically knows to iterate through it.

 [